April 22, 2017 Leave a comment

 SP500:Long term technicals: The set of charts are a collection of classical indicators that are valuable on a long-term to mid-term time spans and have been key in calling key tops and bottoms over the last 15 years.

-TNX weekly (3/18/17) Rising yields: However, this charts indicators are starting to top out and turn downward.
-Again a key inflection point for bonds coming.
+TNX weekly (4/1/17) Rising yields: However, this charts indicators are starting to top out and approaching a key inflection point for bonds.

-TNX monthly (2/17) Rising yields: Similar to the daily and weekly charts, these indicators are topping out and at a key inflection point.
+TNX monthly (3/17) Rising yields: Similar to the weekly chart, these indicators are topping out and approaching a key inflection point.

 Pring business cycle:No change: Bonds have broke below their signaling 250dMA while stocks and now commodities are above their 250dMA.
 Inflation and commodities appear to be strengthening which points to a stage 4 in the Pring business cycle.
 Stage 4 is a late stage but a normal part of the Pring business cycle divisions that is followed by stage 5 where strengthening inflation eventually has a negative impact on stocks (trend below their 250dMA).